Skip to main content

 get_group

-Retrieve comprehensive group details including member count from Active Directory or Azure AD by specifying the group identifier and source.
+Retrieve complete group details including member count from on-prem Active Directory or Azure AD.
+Specify the group by name or ID for quick access.

 Instructions